-Customer engagement should be an ongoing process, not just prior to a regulatory review, so that the business continues to deliver value for money.
+Customer engagement should be an ongoing process, not just prior to a price review, so that the business continues to deliver value for money.
 We would expect water businesses to continue to regularly engage with customers to understand their changing needs and preferences and then adapt their plans and expenditures to reflect them.

-3.1.1 Developing a customer engagement plan
+3.1.1 Developing a customer engagement strategy

 We do not prescribe the method by which a business engages with its customers.
 We do, however, expect that a business demonstrates how it would engage with its customers in a meaningful way to understand its customers' needs and preferences, and that these insights are used to inform its proposal.
-A well-developed customer engagement plan with supporting evidence is one of the qualities of a high-quality pricing proposal.
+A well-developed customer engagement strategy with supporting evidence is one of the features of a high-quality pricing proposal.

-We expect customer engagement plans to demonstrate:
+We expect customer engagement strategies to demonstrate:

-- characteristics of good practice customer research and engagement with opportunities for a representative set of all the business's customers to participate in developing its business' pricing proposal;^a - how customers will have the opportunity to challenge the business' performance, plans and long-term delivery strategies: - how it will ensure the effectiveness and quality of its customer engagement.
+- characteristics of good practice customer research and engagement, with opportunities for a representative set of all the business's customers to participate in developing the business's pricing proposal,^a - how customers will have the opportunity to challenge the business's performance, plans and long-term delivery strategies: - how it will ensure the effectiveness and quality of its customer engagement.

-Below we set out examples of principles for good practice customer engagement including case studies from other jurisdictions and sectors.
+Below we set out examples of principles for good practice customer engagement, including case studies from other jurisdictions and sectors.
 The case studies presented are for information and to demonstrate that there is no one-size-fits-all approach.
-Customer engagement is contextdependent for each business.
+Customer engagement is context-dependent for each business.